nguyntyler/DigitalCrafts-Notes/PythonSequences.md

 ### Append
 Adds an item to the end of the list.
 ### Concatenate
 Combines two lists together.
+Cannot concatenate a single item.
+To do that, you can surround the item within a bracket to turn it into a list.
 ### Extend
 Does the same thing concatenate does but in a method.
+Adds a list.

 > When you concatenate, you produce a new list.
 This means you must assign it to a variable in order to use it again.